luke-jiang/CS_510/proj1-skeleton/proj1_sub.md

 }
 ```

-There are no unfeasible EC edges:
+There are no infeasible EC edges:

 TRs for EPC: